Module digint.userint

 Expand source code

-, but specifically compatable with inline opperators instead. var partial_opperator
+partial_opperator, but specifically compatable with inline opperators instead. var partial_opperator-

 Static methods